Drunxfish/console.log-adventures/README.md

 🚀 A collection of JavaScript assignments from my course and some doodles.
 Originally hosted on GitLab, now moved to GitHub, however I will be adding some stuff ;P

-- Most of the course assignments were designed by professor Raoul Wilmans - Sangwienwong.
+📑 Most of the course assignments were designed by Professor Raoul Wilmans-Sangwienwong.
+├── Course/
+│   ├── Introduction/
+│   └── Advanced/

 ## 📂 Project Structure
 Good luck into this maze 💀